krypted/CoreML_CLI/README.md

 `xcrun coremlcompiler generate SenteimentPolarity.mlpackage . --language Swift`

 Then added the .mlmodelc file to the package dependencies.
 The CoreML model is called for inference in main.swift file.

+# Feelings
+This super-power has now been replaced with a very small shell script.